iotaledger/integration-services/documentation/docs/troubleshooting.md

 ## Breaking Changes

 ### SSI-Bridge v0.1 -> v0.2

-With the release of the new version of the SSI-Bridge we upgrade to the latest  `identity.rs v0.6` version.
-The upgrade of the identity library brings some improvement but structural changes on how the identities are stored at the tangle, that's why it is not more able to decode previously stored identities anymore.
-This means, all identities created with the `SSI-Bridge v0.1` are no more able to be read by the `SSI-Bridge v0.2`.
+With the release of the new version of the SSI-Bridge we upgrade to the latest  [`identity.rs v0.6`](https://github.com/iotaledger/identity.rs/tree/v0.6.0).
+The upgrade of the identity library brings many improvements, but there are also structural changes regarding how identities are stored in the tangle.
+This means you will not be able to read any identities created with the `SSI-Bridge v0.1` using `SSI-Bridge v0.2`.

 #### Create identity endpoint

-The latest update also gives the opportunity to create encryption keys for the identity and store the corresponding key within its document.
+The latest update gives you the opportunity to create encryption keys for an identity and store the corresponding key within its document.
 That's why the response of the `/api/v0.2/identities/create` endpoint has been changed.
-In `SSI-Bridge v0.1` the response has looked as following:
+In `SSI-Bridge v0.1`, the response has looked as follows:

 ```
 {